This post may contain affiliate links. Please read our disclosure policy.

 no-bake energy balls, one in a cookie scoop, one a blue plate.

-Ingredients for Energy Balls
+Star Ingredients in No-Bake Energy Balls

 There are four main ingredients for my energy balls recipe.
 They are easy to find in any grocery store.
 In fact, you might just need to shop your pantry!